fabricesemti80/k8s-cluster-mk4/README-ext02.md

 In order for Minio to be deployed, we need to have the kah-common charts, as seen in **charts/kah-common/charts** folder.

 We also have to have an NFS share, where the data is kept.

+## Velero

+Velero depends on minion and it's secret uses the credentials of Minio (defined originailly in the cluster secrets).